Recipe boxes UK

 Basket List keeps that planning layer.
 You still pick meals, still get a full ingredient list, and still know exactly what to buy.
 The difference is you are not paying a premium for someone to post it to your door.

 What you drop is the delivery and the pre-portioned packs.
-In return, you get freedom to shop wherever you want, buy whatever brand you prefer, and save a serious amount of money each month.
+In return, you get freedom to shop wherever you want, buy whatever brand you prefer, and make the weekly shop easier to control for your own household.

 Meal planning